crkellen/bands/README.md

 - Images for the players, weapons, bullets, blocks
 - Rifle will be a hitscan not a projectile
 - Some sort of non-intrusive Ad system for monetization
+- Leaderboard
+- Chat (Perhaps locked to team only chat, to provide better cooperation)

 ## Other Information:
 You can see my other work on my personal website at [http://lutzkellen.com/](http://lutzkellen.com/).